jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-12-27-iot-bigdata-mongodb-deployment-kubernetes-part3.markdown

 * Generate a private key
 * Generate a certificate signing request.
 At this step the most important detail is the x509 DN (Distinguished Name) that will be the certificate's subject.
 For instance, the DNs that have been used for my deployment are:

   * `CN=mongo-db-statefulset-sh1-0.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the first member of the Replica Set.
   * `CN=mongo-db-statefulset-sh1-1.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the second member of the Replica Set.
   * `CN=mongo-db-statefulset-sh1-2.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the third member of the Replica Set.
   * `CN=App1,OU=Applications,O=CanteraFonseca,C=ES` for the database client to be used for testing.

 * As the Kubernetes cluster CA is being used to sign our certificates, for each certificate a new certificate signing request K8s manifest has to be generated and approved as explained [here]({% post_url 2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2 %}#-setting-up-the-tls-layer).
 Each certificate has to be retrieved, saved (in PEM format) and finally concatenated with its corresponding private key to create a "certkey" file.

-Thus, in the end we will have 3 "certkey" files (one for each Replica Set member), 1 "certkey" file corresponding to our database testing client and the "certkey" file we already generated in part 2 corresponding to the server TLS certificate of the whole cluster:
+Thus, in the end we will have:

+* 3 "certkey" files (one for each Replica Set member):

   * `mongo.cluster.0.keycert`
   * `mongo.cluster.1.keycert`
   * `mongo.cluster.2.keycert`

+* 1 "certkey" file corresponding to our database testing client:

   * `client.keycert`

+* the "certkey" file we already generated in part 2 corresponding to the server TLS certificate of the whole cluster:

   * `mongo.ext.keycert`

 ### Bootstrapping the mongoDB statefulset